SurajVishwakarma333/Map-using-EmptyActivity/README.md

         map.addMarker(new MarkerOptions().position(Mumbai).title("Marker in India"));

-   to move camera to the marker.
+   Move the camera to the map marker and zoom in closer.

         map.moveCamera(CameraUpdateFactory.newLatLng(Mumbai));
+        googleMap.moveCamera(CameraUpdateFactory.zoomTo(15));

    to add traffic line.